MicrosoftLearning/mslearn-ai-studio/Instructions/01-Explore-ai-studio.md

 # Prepare for an AI development project

-In this exercise, you use Azure AI Foundry portal to create a hub and project, ready for a team of developers to build an AI solution.
+In this exercise, you use Azure AI Foundry portal to create a project, ready to build an AI solution.

 This exercise takes approximately **30** minutes.